Yushikuni/QuestSystem_Cpp/README.md

 # QuestSystem_Cpp
 Quest system made in C++
-I have an error in object files :D so I do not have idea if it is correct :D
+I have an error in object files so I do not have idea if it is correct